LorenMin107/AdventureMate/README.md

 ### Prerequisites

-- Node.js (v20.x or later)
+- Node.js (v18 or higher)
-- MongoDB (local installation or MongoDB Atlas)
+- MongoDB (v6 or higher)
-- npm or yarn package manager
+- npm (v9 or higher) or yarn
+- Git
+- Redis (for caching and rate limiting)
+- Mapbox API key
+- Cloudinary account (for image uploads)
+- Stripe account (for payments)

 ### Quick Start